google/visqol/README.md

 - Tested with Bazel version `3.4.1`.
 2. ##### Build ViSQOL
 - Change directory to the root of the ViSQOL project (i.e. where the WORKSPACE file is) and run the following command: `bazel build :visqol -c opt`
+3. ##### Build ViSQOL python package
+- Change directory to the root of the ViSQOL project (i.e. where the WORKSPACE file is) and run the following command: `bazel build //python:pyvisqol.so -c opt`
+- Update your PYTHONPATH to point to the built package folder or copy `./bazel-out/k8-opt/bin/python/pyvisqol.so` to the `venv/lib/`

 #### Windows Build Instructions (Experimental, last Tested on Windows 10 x64, 2020 August)